Thunderfenril/Moe-Ninja-Girls-bot/readme.md

     05. Fix walkthrough, so no error show when using the commands
     06. Fix walkthrough, so it works for 3.5 and 22.5
     07. Rework the ranking command and givePositionRanking _fuck yeah it's done_
+    08. Added the pat command
+    09. Walkthrough *Not forget to credit the blog*

 ### On the data